 We are exposed to interest rate risk arising from fluctuations in variable-rate LIBOR on our term loan and when we have loan amounts outstanding on our Revolving Credit Facility.
-At December 31, 2020, we had \$50.0 million of variable-rate debt outstanding based on one-month LIBOR after the pay-off of our \$45.0 million term loan in July 2020, described in Note 10, Debt.
-During the year ended December 31, 2020, we liquidated our interest rate swap agreements with notional principal amounts of \$45.0 million in conjunction with the pay-off of the \$45.0 million term loan.
+At December 31, 2021, we had \$50.0 million of variable-rate debt outstanding based on one-month LIBOR.
 Our objective is to limit the variability of interest payments on our debt.
 To meet this objective, we enter into receive-variable, pay-fixed interest rate swaps to change the variable-rate cash flow exposure to fixed-rate cash flows.
 In accordance with our risk management strategy, we actively monitor our interest rate exposure and use derivative instruments from time to time to manage the related risk.
 We do not speculate using derivative instruments.

-At December 31, 2020, we had two interest rate swap agreements.
-Under the interest rate swaps, we receive one-month LIBOR-based variable interest rate payments and make fixed interest rate payments, thereby fixing the interest rate on \$50.0 million of variable rate debt exposure.
-Payments on one interest rate swap, entered into in 2016, with a notional principal amount of \$50.0 million is due on a monthly basis at an annual fixed rate of 1.007% and expires in February 2022 (Initial Swap).
+At December 31, 2021, we had two interest rate swap agreements.
+Under the interest rate swaps, we receive onemonth LIBOR-based variable interest rate payments and make fixed interest rate payments, thereby fixing the interest rate on \$50.0 million of variable rate debt exposure.
+Payments on one interest rate swap, entered into in 2016, with a notional principal amount of \$50.0 million are due on a monthly basis at an annual fixed rate of 1.007%, and this swap expires in February 2022 (Initial Swap).
 During second quarter 2020, we entered into another forward interest rate swap agreement which commences on the expiration date of the Initial Swap.
-Payments on this interest rate swap with a notional principal amount of \$50.0 million will be due on a monthly basis at an annual fixed rate of 0.39% and expires in June 2025.
+Payments on this interest rate swap with a notional principal amount of \$50.0 million will be due on a monthly basis at an annual fixed rate of 0.39%, and this swap expires in June 2025.

 The interest rate swap agreements were not designated as cash flow hedges, and as a result, all changes in the fair value are recognized in "Change in fair value of interest rate swaps" in our Consolidated Statements of Operations rather than through other comprehensive income.
-At December 31, 2020, we recorded a long-term liability of \$0.6 million in "Other long-term liabilities" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
-At December 31, 2019, we recorded a long-term asset of \$0.8 million in "Other assets" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
+At December 31, 2021, we recorded a long-term asset of \$1.2 million in "Other assets" on our Consolidated Balance Sheets, and we also recorded a long-term liability of \$0.1 million in "Other long-term liabilities" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
+At December 31, 2020, we recorded a long-term liabilities" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
+At December 31, 2020, we recorded a long-term liabilities of \$0.6 million in "Other long-term liabilities" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
+At December 31, 2020, we recorded a long-term liabilities of \$0.6 million in "Other long-term liabilities" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
 The swaps were valued based on observable inputs for similar assets and liabilities and other observable inputs for interest rates and yield curves (Level 2 inputs).